Rishi-Jain2602/Wordle/README.md

 # Wordle - Word Guessing Game
-A bilingual word guessing game built using FastAPI and Streamlit, supporting both English and Hindi.
-The game provides feedback based on correct letter positions and similarity scores for Hindi words, utilizing WordNet, IndoWordNet, and IndicBERT for contextual search.
+A bilingual word guessing game built using **FastAPI and React.js**, supporting English, Hindi, and various other languages.
+The game evaluates guesses by providing similarity scores and common keywords based on the descriptions of the guessed word and the target word.
+It also offers hints for the target word, utilizing **WordNet and MistralAPI** for contextual search to enhance the guessing experience.

 ****
 ## How to Play the Game
-- Choose your preferred language (English or Hindi).
+- Choose your preferred language (English, Hindi or others).
 - Enter a word in the selected language and category.
 - Click the Submit button, and the game will provide feedback:
    - Similarity score (ranges from 0 to 1).
+   - Common keywords between your guess and the target word.
 - You have a total of 5 attempts to guess the word correctly.

 ****